After New Jersey's Supreme Court victory in May 2018, any state that wishes can legalize sports betting.

 Moving toward legalization

 After enacting a scaled-down anticipatory law in 2017, Connecticut saw a comprehensive sports betting bill introduced during the first part of 2018.
 The state held hearings and received testimony from a variety of stakeholders, including representatives from the NBA and MLB.
 The state legislative session closed without a formal vote on the comprehensive bill.
-At the start of 2019, a new bill focused on "authorizing sports wagering" was introduced in Connecticut.
+At the start of 2019, a new bill focused on "authorizing sports wagering" was introduced.

 On June 25, 2017, Sen. Julian M. Carroll introduced a marked-up 27-page bill that would empower Kentucky's racing commission to "institute a system of sports wagering."
 The bill would allow betting on pro and college sports, but not high school or other adolescent amateur sports.
 It includes a hefty tax rate -- 3 percent of handle -- and an initial licensing fee of $250,000.
 The bill also permits sports league representatives to serve on the racing commission.
 Two additional bills were introduced during January 2019.